ItsGreyedOut/greyhardy.github.io/README.md

 Data Architect

 What I learned:
 Utilize statistical analysis to characterize and interpret novel datasets.
 Use advanced SQL and NoSQL techniques to combine multiple datasets into one so as to create even more impressive and comprehensive databases.
 Create basic interactive websites and applications to show your work to the entire world.
-Work with and lead small-scale teams in order to create applications and visual d atasets.
+Work with and lead small-scale teams in order to create applications and visual datasets.
 Scrape information from web pages in order to collect data from a wide variety of online sources.
 Communicate and glean new business insights using enterprise-grade tools like Tableau.
 Build data-driven prediction algorithms using machine learning tools and techniques.
 Work independently or in a group on complex data-mining projects.
 Understand the basics of troubleshooting and enhancing legacy code.
 Use version-controlling software such as Git to collaborate on open-source software.
 Employ statistical models to predict and forecast trends.
 Build VBA scripts in Excel to automate tedious manual processes Utilize real-world data sources to showcase social, financial, and political phenomena.
 Create Python-based scripts to automate the cleanup, restructuring, and rendering of large, heterogeneous datasets.
 Interact with RESTful APIs using Python.
 Requests and JSON parsing techniques Create in-depth graphs, charts, and tables utilizing a wide-variety of data-driven programming languages and libraries.
 Use ETL process (Extract, Transform, Load) to transform and consolidate data from multiple sources.
 Use geographic data to create visually exciting, interactive, and informative maps.
 Build custom interactive data isualizations using JavaScript libraries.
 Write SQL commands to perform Create, Read, Update, and Delete commands.
 Over the course of 24 weeks, you’ll attend informative lectures, participate in a variety of individual and team exercises, and work independently inside and outside of class time.
 Homework assignments provide an opportunity to apply what you’ve learned and build on it.
 The goal is to give you a comprehensive learning experience and true insight into a “day in the life” of a data professional.

 DISCUSSION PROJECT WORK PORTFOLIO PROJECTS
 My portfolio signals to employers that I am ready for primetime!
 I built a